Luna Lopez

 Yes, that is correct.
 I grew up with my mom practicing at home and I was often brought to practices and dance performances.
 In that way, looking at people using their bodies to express emotions, is something I’ve carried with me from my upbringing.
 That being said, there are many other things in life that also have sparked an interest for body expression in me.

-Fragility, whether its emotional, physical, or cultural, often leads to moments of vulnerability but can also pave the way for rebirth and resilience.
+Fragility, whether it’s emotional, physical, or cultural, often leads to moments of vulnerability but can also pave the way for rebirth and resilience.
 How do you explore these themes of rebirth in your shots?

 Absolutely, I believe that vulnerability goes hand in hand with great strength.
 Whether it’s the resilience or power from overcoming something, or the courage of showing your emotional landscape to others.
 For me, photography is very therapeutic.
 I use the medium to process and communicate an emotional state, that I otherwise can find hard to deal with.
 It becomes a way to grasp and transform what’s accumulating on the inside and bring it to the surface.
 If I struggle to find inspiration for an ongoing project, or if I see it taking a different turn, it’s often because I, for that time of being, have built a resilience towards the subject matter.